 This is a tool that should draw the interest of publishers that rely on traffic to their website to drive a portion of their revenue.

 Need more traffic?
 Create Domain Sponsored Stories.
 As with other Facebook ads, you can also target the types of people who will see shares of content from your site to make that traffic as relevant as possible.

 This could be compared to Google AdWords or even Twitter Ads given that the end goal of driving traffic is the same.
-But the way that this is accomplished — by leveraging the share of your content made by a connection — is the differentiator.
+But the way that this is accomplished — by leveraging the share of your content made by a Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. — is the differentiator.

 If you are a publisher, I recommend you keep one of these ads constantly running.
 It could be for as little as a couple of dollars per day, but it will be one more weapon in your arsenal that will help drive a strong foundation of traffic to your website.

-I am personally now running two ad campaigns continuously: 1) Page Like Sponsored Story and 2) Domain Sponsored Story.
+I am personally now running two ad The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. continuously: 1) Page Like Sponsored Story and 2) Domain Sponsored Story.
 This helps push along constant growth, both of my Facebook Page audience and my website traffic.